 Arch sat and stared, paralysed by anger and grief.
 He saw the front gates part, just far enough to let the two men through, and he saw them close behind them.
 He saw Abbot and his father walk back to the Old Barn, shutting themselves inside.
 He heard the steady cadence of rain, and saw water pooling in the ashes of Desolation.
 Arch waited for something to break his inertia, for his sister to turn over and see him, for his father to come home and comfort him.
 Nothing.
 Silence.
 An hour passed, perhaps, two, three.
 And then the sound of creaking wood – his father at the door.
 In that instant Arch decided: he wouldn’t let his chance be snatched away like this, he wouldn’t let them cheat him.
 He grabbed his jacket and tied it around his waist.
 With a last look back into his room, to his sleeping sister, he pulled himself out of the window and padded along the edge of the roof.
 Dropping down to the muddy street he skirted past the other shanties and lean-to’s, running through the wet night until he came to the winch that opened the main gates.
 When he was sure Ajax and Sam couldn’t see him, he pulled the rope slowly, surely, until the gates were open enough to slip through.
 And then he was out in the night.

 As Arch leaned out from behind the tree, he could see him, sitting there, cross-legged by the fire.
-The wind carried a smell back to him, and it was incredible: rich meats and melted fats that made his mouth water.
+Now the wind carried a smell back to him, and it was incredible: rich meats and melted fats that made his mouth water.
 He watched the old man eat, but he couldn’t see Rufus.
 Arch tensed for a second, hearing a noise behind him and fearing it was the Mayor’s son – but nothing.
 Worried that Rufus was somewhere out here, looking for him, he knelt down by the tree and scanned the surrounding woods.
 His vision caught on vague shapes, coalescing into boulders and tree stumps as he looked – until there, behind the campfire’s flickering flames, he saw it.
 There was a tarpaulin, stretched out on the ground, and on top of it lay a man.
 Arch saw his torso, taut and bloodied, saw his legs stretched out along the cold ground, and his right arm crossed over his chest.
 But he saw nothing where the man’s left arm should have been.
-He shifted his gaze to the stranger and saw that he was wearing something he recognised.
+He shifted his gaze to the stranger and saw that he was wearing something unfamiliar.
 It was Rufus’ red sports jacket, layered underneath the stranger’s familiar fisherman’s coat, and laying on the ground before him was the arm.
 The image swam in front of Arch, a dream, a nightmare: the bloodied stump cauterised by the fire, biceps gnawed and frayed, muscles torn apart.
 The stranger’s teeth pulling at tough fibres.
 Arch pressed himself deep into the hollow of the tree, wishing his body would dissolve, keep him hidden and safe.
 He screwed up his eyes as tight as he could, clenched his teeth together, balled his hands into fists, and let out a single, desperate sob.
 It echoed through the woods, rising above the rain and wind, and the man heard.
 The Good People were coming.

 About the Author